ajmal017/portfolio-3/README.md

 # Online Portfolio Selection

-I've implemented Online Gradient Ascent and Online Newton Step based on "Logarithmic Regret Algorithms for Online Convex Optimization" (in ```/paper```),
+Implementation of Online Gradient Ascent and Online Newton Step based on "Logarithmic Regret Algorithms for Online Convex Optimization" (in ```/paper```),

 ## Tests